Jim-Clack/MiniWebServer/README.md

  - Unit tests for classes that provide underlying functionality.
  - Decently readable with a good maintainability index.
 ## Quick-Start
-  Put files from webroot into /users/<yourname>/webroot\
+ - Put files from webroot into /users/<yourname>/webroot\
-  Run the App (no special settings)\
+ - Run the App (no special settings)\
-  Bring up a web browser and go to...
+ - Bring up a web browser and go to...
    - localhost:12345/index.html\
    - localhost:12345/webconsole\

-*Note: Requires slf4j 2 (i.e. slf4j-api:2.0.3 and slf4j-simple:2.0.3)*
+ - *Note: Requires slf4j 2 (i.e. slf4j-api:2.0.3 and slf4j-simple:2.0.3)*
 ## Does NOT support...
- - sessions based on a cookie and a sessionId (yet)
  - basic auth, URL-based credentials (yet)
  - web services, JSON, SOAP, etc. (yet)
  - brokering requests for an application server